Yandex Cloud

 • Last_IO_Error and Last_SQL_Error: Replication errors.

-For more information about replication status, see the MySQL® documentation.
+For more information about the replication status, see this MySQL® article.

 Complete your migrationComplete your migration

-1. Remove the load from the source cluster and make sure that the application does not write data to the source cluster database.
-To do this, update the MAX_UPDATES_PER_HOUR user-defined setting of the source cluster to 1.
+1. Stop all writes to the source cluster and make sure the application does not write data to its database.
+You can do this by updating the MAX_UPDATES_PER_HOUR user-defined setting of the source cluster to 1.

-2. Wait for the Seconds_Behind_Master metric value to decrease to zero.
-This means that all changes that occurred in the source cluster after creating the logical dump are transferred to the target cluster.
+2. Wait for the Seconds_Behind_Master value to decrease to zero.
+This means that all changes that occurred in the source cluster after creating the logical dump have been transferred to the target cluster.

 3. Stop replication in the target cluster: